mozilla/TUID/README.md

 ## Using the client

-This repo includes a client (in `tuid.client.py`) that will send the necessary query to the service and cache the results in a Sqlite database locally.
+This repo includes a client (in `tuid.client.py`) that will send the necessary query to the service and cache the results in a local Sqlite database.
 This `TuidClient` was made for the ActiveData-ETL pipeline, so it has methods specifically suited for that project; but one method, called `get_tuid()`, you may find useful.